The earnest prayer of a righteous person has great power and produces wonderful results (James 5:16 NLT).

 Dear Lord, I pray for ________________.

-His Shoulders – No matter what my husband goes through today, assure him that nothing is too hard for You.
+Shoulders – No matter what goes through today, assure him that nothing is too hard for You.
 Empower him to cut the cords of worry with the saber of praise and to place his burdens on Your able shoulders.
 Genesis 18:14; Deuteronomy 31:8; Psalm 9:10.

-His Heart – Place a hedge of protection around his heart to keep corruption out and purity in.
+Heart – Place a hedge of protection around heart to keep corruption out and purity in.
 Proverbs 4:23; Proverbs 17:20; Proverbs 17:22.

-His Arms – Help my husband be strong and courageous in Your mighty power.
+Arms – Help be strong and courageous in Your mighty power.
 Bolster his courage when he is afraid and reassure him when he doubts.
 Deuteronomy 31:6; Joshua 1:9; Isaiah 30:15.

 Now It’s Your Turn